Sergeant

 The other officers engaged two suspects in a gunbattle before they fled the scene through a rear door.

-The 32-year-old shooter and four other gang members, ranging in age from 31 to 37, were apprehended about a month later in Erlanger, Kentucky.
+All five gang members, ranging in age from 31 to 37, were apprehended about a month later in Erlanger, Kentucky and were each charged with first-degree murder.

 Sergeant Jones was survived by his wife and two sons.